 Sync only does file syncing, as you'll guess from the name, but it does this very well and it's really easy to use.
-Backblaze is a comprehensive backup tool which offers unlimited storage, and right now you can get one Backblaze year for free when purchased with ExpressVPN.
-And if you're looking for simplicity, IceDrive gives you easy access to your cloud files for a very low starting price.
+Backblaze is a comprehensive backup tool which offers unlimited storage, and right now you can get one Backblaze year for free when purchased with ExpressVPN

 The best cloud storage services of 2023 in full:

-IDrive tops our best cloud storage charts with its appealing mix of easy-to-use apps, excellent backup tools, strong security and great value.
+IDrive tops our best cloud storage charts with its appealing mix of easy-to-use desktop and mobile apps, excellent backup features, strong security and great value.